Shaf2665/AETHER_PANEL/README.md

 ## Installation

-Aether Panel is designed to run in Docker containers.
+Aether Dashboard is designed to run in Docker containers.
 This is the recommended and primary installation method.

 ### Prerequisites